lumapps-marketplace/lumapps-extension-code-sample/micro-app/SAP leave request/README.md

 start your workflow with a public API that retrieves the current date.
 You need the current date in `YYYY-MM-DD` format for the next step.

-Create an API Call named `get_date` according the following template: [Public API: get_date](https://documenter.getpostman.com/view/32450244/2sA3kPq5Do#e5b75d47-834d-4ace-af2b-975727c97eed)
+Create an API Call named `get_date` according to the following template: [Public API: get_date](https://documenter.getpostman.com/view/32450244/2sA3kYheXh)

 ## Step 1: Get the remaining days off of the user

-Create an API Call named `leave_balance_api` according the following template: [SAP: leave_balance_api](https://documenter.getpostman.com/view/32450244/2sA3kPq5Do#26c755dc-ddd0-41ae-93f8-07f3afa82eea)
+Create an API Call named `leave_balance_api` according to the following template: [SAP: leave_balance_api](https://documenter.getpostman.com/view/32450244/2sA3kYheXh)

 For more information about SAP APIs, refer to [Implementing Time Management in SAP SuccessFactors](https://help.sap.com/docs/SAP_SUCCESSFACTORS_EMPLOYEE_CENTRAL/68de09dff990417b9f0acf6ccc13a14d/5b03a2a52f3e427a8e0b1608f439614f.html).